List of American Pie characters: Selena Vega

 Selena is Finch's girlfriend and Michelle's best friend from band.
 As a teenager, she had pimples and was obese.
 As an adult, she works as a bartender at a local pub.
 Upon meeting her, Finch immediately recognizes her, and the two soon hit it off, and begin dating.
 She falls in love with Finch, not because of his "interesting" lifestyle but because he was the only person that was nice to her during their high school days.
 She's shown to have the same hyperactive sex drive as Michelle.
-In the end, Finch and Selena plan to a vacation to Europe, implying that the couple will have a future together.
+In the end, Finch and Selena plan a vacation to Europe, implying that the couple will have a future together.